amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

     </div>

     <div class="toright">
         <p>The figure shows motor order for Quad X (the numbers indicates the connected autopilot output pin) and the propeller direction (clockwise (CW) motors are shown in green and take pusher propellers,counterclockwise motors (CCW) are shown in blue and take puller propellers.
-Diagrams for other frames can be found on the official [Arducopter Website][http://ardupilot.org/copter/docs/connect-escs-and-motors.html]</p>
+Diagrams for other frames can be found on the official <a href="http://ardupilot.org/copter/docs/connect-escs-and-motors.html">Arducopter Website</a></p>
     </div>
 </div>